Hubert Hermans-Creator of Dialogical Self Theory

 Click HERE for my personal inspiration

-Click HERE for the HANDBOOK OF DIALOGICAL SELF THEORY, with Cambridge University Press (2012): AVAILABLE NOW.
+Click HERE for the HANDBOOK OF DIALOGICAL SELF THEORY, with Cambridge University Press (2012): 27 chapters on theory, methods, and applications

 In my autobiographical work BETWEEN DREAMING AND RECOGNITION SEEKING (2012), I have sketched some destablizing events in my life and investigated their meaning via the lens of Dialogical Self Theory, with some challenging questions to YOU!